-To undertake their work the service has unrestricted access to all the Authority's personnel, premises, documents, records, information and assets including those of partner organisations1.
-The service has authority to access all relevant computer data as part of their work, including that registered under the Data Protection Act.
+To undertake their work the Service has unrestricted access to all the Authority's personnel, premises, documents, records, information and assets including those of partner organisations.
+The Service has authority to access all relevant computer data as part of their work, including that registered under the Data Protection Act.

-The service is authorised to obtain the information and explanations they consider necessary from any employees, partners or agents of the Authority to fulfil their objectives and responsibilities.
+The Service is authorised to obtain the information and explanations they consider necessary from any employees, partners or agents of the Authority to fulfil their objectives and responsibilities.
 Managers must ensure that internal audit access is considered when preparing partnership agreements or contracts for the purchase or supply of goods and services.

-The service has the right of access to any data required for their work that is owned by the Authority, but is processed or held elsewhere by third parties.
+The Service has the right of access to any data required for their work that is owned by the Authority, but is processed or held elsewhere by third parties.

-The Internal Audit Manager has the right of direct access to the Leader, Chief Executive, Strategic Directors, Chair of the Audit and Standards Committee and Assistant Directors.
+The Chief Risk and Assurance Manager has the right of direct access to the Leader, Chief Executive, Strategic Directors, Chair of the Audit and Standards Committee and heads of service.